mmartins23/HTML-and-CSS-Design-and-Build-Websites/README.md

 # Intro to Front End (HTML, CSS, JavaScript and jQuery)

-Introducing HTML and CSS in a way that makes them accessible to everyone—hobbyists, students, and professionals.
+Introducing front-end in a way that makes them accessible to everyone—hobbyists, students, and professionals.

 # Chapters:
 * Chapter 1: Structure